-What is the probability that a random student at University of Ioannina was born in Ioannina.
+What is the probability that a random person living in Ioannina that is a student at University of Ioannina was also born in Ioannina.

-$E_1$ = the event "born in loannina."
+E_1 = the event "born in loannina."

-$E_2$ = the event "a student in Uol."
+E_2 = the event "a student in Uol."

-The conditional probability that a a student at Uol was born in loannina is written:
+The conditional probability that a a student at Uol was born in loanning is written: